Dimension-agnostic inference using cross U-statistics: One-sample mean testing

 \subsection{Asymptotic, dimension-agnostic, Gaussian null distribution}

 To this end, let us define our studentized test statistic as

-where we write $\overline{f}_{\text{mean}} = T_{\text{mean}}^{\dagger}$.
-The next lemma provides a conditional Berry--Esseen bound for the studentized statistic $T_{\text{mean}}$, which is a direct consequence of Theorem 1.1 in \cite{bentkus1996berry}. \begin{lemma}[Conditional pointwise Berry--Esseen bound for $T_{\text{mean}}$] Suppose that we are under the null where the distribution $P$ has $\mu = 0$ and assume $0 < \mE_P[f_{\emph{\text{mean}}}^2(X)|\mathcal{X}_2] < \infty$ almost surely (a.s.).
+where we write $\overline{f}_{\mathrm{mean}} = T_{\mathrm{mean}}^{\dagger}$.
+The next lemma provides a conditional Berry--Esseen bound for the studentized statistic $T_{\mathrm{mean}}$, which is a direct consequence of Theorem 1.1 in \cite{bentkus1996berry}. \begin{lemma}[Conditional pointwise Berry--Esseen bound for $T_{\mathrm{mean}}$] Suppose that we are under the null where the distribution $P$ has $\mu = 0$ and assume $0 < \mE_P[f_{\mathrm{mean}}^2(X)|\mathcal{X}_2] < \infty$ almost surely (a.s.).
 Then there exists an absolute constant $C>0$ such that

 where we recall $\mathcal{X}_2 = \{X_i\}_{i=m_1+1}^n$. \end{lemma} Due to the above result, our problem is simply transformed into establishing conditions under which the right-hand side of the bound~\eqref{Eq: conditional Berry--Esseen bound} converges to zero.
-For this purpose we consider the following multivariate moment condition. \begin{assumption} [Lyapunov ratio] \normalfont Suppose that $X$ has a continuous distribution $P$ in $\mathbb{R}^d$ with mean $\mu$.
-Furthermore there exists a constant $K > 1$ such that
+For this purpose we consider the following multivariate moment condition. \begin{assumption} [Lyapunov ratio] \normalfont For a given constant $L>1$, assume that $X$ is a random vector having a continuous distribution $P$ in $\mathbb{R}^d$ with mean $\mu$ and satisfying

-where $\mathbb{S}^{d-1}$ is the $(d-1)$-dimensional unit sphere. \end{assumption} In our opinion, this moment condition is mild and is satisfied under common multivariate tail assumptions such as multivariate sub-Gaussianity or sub-Exponentiality \citep[e.g.][]{vershynin2018high}.
-In particular, one can take $K = \sqrt{2}/\pi^{1/6}$ for a Gaussian random vector with an arbitrary positive definite covariance matrix.
+where $\mathbb{S}^{d-1}$ denotes the $(d-1)$-dimensional unit sphere. \end{assumption} In our opinion, this moment condition is mild and is satisfied under common multivariate tail assumptions such as multivariate sub-Gaussianity or sub-Exponentiality \citep[e.g.][]{vershynin2018high}.
+In particular, one can take $L = 2\sqrt{2}/\sqrt{\pi}$ for a Gaussian random vector with an arbitrary positive definite covariance matrix.
 It is worth pointing out that our moment condition is weaker than the moment condition considered in \cite{bai1996effect,chen2010two,wang2019feasible}; see Appendix~\ref{Section: Details on the moment condition} for details.
-The continuity of $X$ prevents the case where $f_{\text{mean}}(\cdot)$ becomes zero with a nontrivial probability in finite samples and it is in fact sufficient to assume that one of the components of $X$ has a continuous distribution.
+The continuity of $X$ prevents the case where $f_{\mathrm{mean}}(\cdot)$ becomes zero with a nontrivial probability in finite samples and it is in fact sufficient to assume that one of the components of $X$ has a continuous distribution.